 • 5600 SXT is excellent for DIY and repairs are very DIY friendly.
 Lifespan (10-20 years)

-• 9000 SXT Twin Tank System provides 24/7 soft water with no down time during regeneration, fills the brine tank with soft water and uses soft water to regenerate which provides consistent, high quality, softened water and efficient iron removal.
+• 9100 SXT Twin Tank System provides 24/7 soft water with no down time during regeneration, fills the brine tank with soft water and uses soft water to regenerate which provides consistent, high quality, softened water and efficient iron removal.
+This is the original Twin Tank Water Softener and has been time tested and proven by many water treatment professionals.

 Cons: